Nobel-Justin/Oviz-Bio-demo/SNV_Context/markdown/SNV_Context-Manual.md

   - __*Interval*__: choose between the default region and the custom region.
 If no bed file is provided, the only option is the default whole genome region.
   - __*Y axis*__: provide three measurements of the mutation count, namely the numeric sum of the mutation, mutations per Mb and the percentage among all mutations.
   - __*Filter by tumor\_f*__: choose the compare method and the threshold for filtering mutations.

+*Manual version=1.1*, written by Miss.
+Li Shiying and Dr. JIA Wenlong on 2019-12-19.